Finland’s Supreme Court Acquits Parliamentarian on Bible Tweet, Convicts Her for “Insult” in 20-Year-Old Church Pamphlet on Separate Charge

 Long-serving Parliamentarian and grandmother Päivi Räsänen has been defending the right to free speech ever since authorities began attempting to silence her for expressing Christian beliefs on marriage and sexuality in a 2019 tweet.
 Following multiple police interrogations, she was charged with “hate speech” in April 2021.

-After years of legal proceedings, the Finnish Supreme Court is set to hear her case on 30 October 2025.
-This follows the state prosecutor’s appeal of a second unanimous court ruling that acquitted both Päivi and Bishop Juhana Pohjola of the “hate speech” allegations related to their faith-based expressions.
+After years of legal proceedings, the Finnish Supreme Court heard her case on 30 October 2025.
+This followed the state prosecutor’s appeal of a second unanimous court ruling that acquitted both Päivi and Lutheran Bishop Juhana Pohjola of the “hate speech” allegations related to their faith-based expressions.

 Case Summary